sueppchen/PixMob_waveband/README.md

    + there is a basic CLI over USBserial@115200: type ? [enter] for help

   ADVNACED:
-   + pinmapping like basic plus
+   + pinmapping like basic - plus extra
      - Arduino GND--> soic8 8 GND    advanced only
      - Arduino  0 --> soic8 5 RED    advanced only
      - Arduino  1 --> soic8 7 GREEN  advanced only